C++ set emplace_hint

 60

-In the above example, it simply inserts the element into the set m with the given value in the given positions.
+In the example provided, it essentially adds the element to the set m with the specified value at the designated positions.

 Let's see a simple example: